cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 export default App;
 ```

-Let's run what we have now using the Simulator, for iOS use `npx react-native run-ios` & for Android `npx react-native run-android`
+Let's run what we have now using the Simulator, for iOS use `npx react-native run-ios` & for Android `npx react-native run-android`.

+**Note:** If you had the Simulator running, I recommend you stop it and rerun the App because we installed quite a good amount of packages.

 **Sign In**